 Researchers using CODA will be able to sort the coloured messages according to the statistical confidence of these predictions, checking how accurate the model is, and making faster judgments as it becomes more reliable.
 The system will always let the expert researcher be the final judge, so there is no danger of artificial intelligence being used for crude or invalid judgments.
 But each time the researcher confirms a prediction, we will get data that can be used to improve the reliability and confidence of the statistical model.

+The development of CODA has been funded by the Global Challenges Research Fund.
 The primary developer of CODA is Ana Semrov, with natural language processing research from Guy Emerson.
 Interaction design is by Ana Semrov and Alan Blackwell, and the CODA system architecture has been designed by Luke Church.
-Their work has been funded by the Global Challenges Research Fund.

 Learn more about Africa’s Voices method